 7. Sound Machine

-A quality sound machine is a must for many new parents.
+A quality white noise machine is a must for many new parents.
 Our family uses this adorable owl model made by Skip Hop.
 We love it because it’s a sound machine and nightlight wrapped into one, and the sound can run all night if you want it to, which we do!
-I’ve heard moms rave about the Dohm, which plays white noise at two different speeds, and the Hatch, which also serves as a nightlight and can be controlled from a phone.
+I’ve heard parents rave about the Dohm, which plays white noise at different speeds, and the Hatch, which also serves as a nightlight and can be controlled from a phone.

 8. Portable Diaper Caddy

-Setting up a changing station in the nursery is a no-brainer, but many new parents may not realize the need for a portable diaper changing station as well.
-A diaper caddy can be easily carried to any room and has space for diapers, wipes, ointment, hand sanitizer, and whatever else a parent might want to have handy.
+Setting up a changing station is a no-brainer, but many new parents may not realize the need for a portable diaper changing station as well (and maybe more than one diaper pail).
+A diaper caddy can be easily carried to any room and has space for diapers, wipes, diaper cream, hand sanitizer, and whatever else a parent might want to have handy.
 For storing wipes, I highly recommend the OXO wipes dispenser, which has a weighted plate, ensuring that only one wipe is pulled out at a time.
+And make sure to include Sensible Touch-Free Diaper Cream Spray!

 9. Baby Tub

 During the first few weeks, a baby may only need sponge baths.
-But after that, a tub made specifically for infants can be a life-changer.
-This cute whale-shaped tub has a hook for easy storage and a drain; this design makes it super convenient to place the bathtub on the counter while in use then empty over the sink when finished.
-It also includes a removable mesh sling, which provides cradling support for the baby until they can sit.
+But after that, a tub made specifically for infants can be a game-changer for bath time.
+This cute whale-shaped tub has a hook for easy storage and a drain, which makes it super convenient to place the bathtub on the counter while in use then empty it over the sink when finished.
+It also includes a removable mesh sling to provide cradling support for the baby until they can sit.
+Throw in a hooded towel in a matching color!

 Baby Shower Gifts for On-the-Go